top of page

 Outreach programs at Auburn University

-We are excited to partner with Purdue College of Veterinary Medicine to engage the community in veterinary sciences.
-The VetaHumanz program is an NIH funded program designed to stimulate interest in K-12 students.
-Armed with a cap and super powers, board-certified veterinarians and students of veterinary medicine visit neighboring communities and share how cool it is to be a veterinarian.
-We are excited to be the liaison for such important activities.
+We participate in the VetaHumanz program, which is an NIH funded program designed to stimulate interest in K-12 students.
+Board-certified veterinarians and students of veterinary medicine visit neighboring communities and share how cool it is to be a veterinarian.
 This program is spear-headed by veterinary neurologist and brain surgeon Dr. Ryan Gibson and Christine Charvet

 Growing opportunities at a historically-black college